J6: Waste Crime

 Component Subcomponent Period Date range Percentage change Smoothing function Assessment of change

-J6b Old Methodology Long term N/A N/A N/A Not assessed
+J6b New Methodology Long term N/A N/A N/A Not assessed

-Note that assessment categories were assigned based on smoothed data, so percent change figures in Tables J6a and J6b may differ from unsmoothed values quoted elsewhere.
-Percent change refers to the difference seen from the first to last year in the specified date range.
+Note that assessment categories were assigned based on smoothed data, so percentage change figures in table J6b may differ from unsmoothed values quoted elsewhere.
+Percentage change refers to the difference seen from the first to last year in the specified date range.

 Indicator Metadata